koriavinash1/PAC18/README.md

 <hr>

-If any comments or information required, pull requests/issues are **Welcomed....**
+If any comments or issues, pull requests/issues are **Welcomed....**

 Thankyou